akeneo/portal-helpcenter/content/md/enterprise-repository/4-enterprise-access-to-all.md

 # Give automatic access to the archive to all the public keys of your console users

-As [project manager](project-managers.html) or supervisor, you can automate the access to all your console users with a public key on their profile.
+As a [project manager](manage-project-managers.html) or supervisor, you can automate the access to all your console users thanks to a public key on their profile.

-1. First from the menu, go to `Projects console / Projects` and select your project.
+1. In the menu, go to `Projects console / Projects` and select your project.
-2. On `SSH Key Access` sub-tab
+2. On the `SSH Key Access` sub-tab
 3. Click on `Change access policy`
 4. Switch on Access to all your company contacts
 5. Click `Save` button